How to Spend 2 Days in Lake Kawaguchiko | The Perfect Itinerary

 What a long day full of adventures and mesmerizing sights!!
 Head back to Kawaguchiko Station and the bike rental shop to grab your belongings and head to your stay.

-Now that you’ve explore Lake Kawaguchiko in it’s entirety, it’s time to venture off and explore more of Fuji!
-Because there are so many things to see and do, I will list the best things to do for your second day in Kawaguchiko.
+Now that you’ve explored Lake Kawaguchiko in its entirety, it’s time to venture off the beaten path and explore more of Fuji!
+These are the best things to do for your second day in Kawaguchiko.

 Chureito Pagoda and Arakurayama Sengen Park